SolidSok/meet/README.md

 ---

+## Key Features

+1. Filter events by city.
+2. Show/hide event details.
+3. Specify number of events.
+4. Use the app when offline.
+5. View a chart showing the number of upcoming events by city.

+---

 ## USER STORIES

 1. As a user, I would like to be able to filter events by city so that I can see the list of events that take place in that city